-1. Develop Memoranda of Understanding between Fisheries WA and other relevant organisations which detail management arrangements and maximise governmental efficiency through coordination of responsibilities staff, equipment, vessels, and provision of information.
-(FWA)
+1. Develop Memoranda of Understanding between the Fisheries WA and other relevant organisations which detail management arrangements and maximise Governmental efficiency through coordination of responsibilities, staff, equipment, vessels, and provision of information.
+(FWA, CALM, WAM, DOT, DEP, WATC)

-2. Continue to support and assist AIMAC in order to coordinate all agencies with legislative responsibilities, community groups and individuals to ensure management of the Abrolhos is integrated and in accord with appropriate legislation.
+Continue to support and assist AIMAC in order to coordinate all agencies with legislative responsibilities, community groups and individuals to ensure management of the Abrolhos is integrated and in accord with appropriate legislation.
 (FWA)